-- 2. The area of indigenous vegetation to be cleared and the reasons for the intended clearance;93 - 4.3 Managing94 the actual or potential impacts on indigenous95 biodiversity, species diversity, habitat availability96 or ecological function values97 expected to occur as a result of the proposal, particularly the impact on significant values including the98 values significant to Ngāi Tahu. - Managing edge effects:99 - 25 Methods to avoid, remedy or mitigate adverse effects on indigenous biodiversity and offset residual significant effects on indigenous biodiversity;100 The extent to which species diversity or habitat availability could be adversely impacted by the proposal. - Any potential for mitigation or offsetting of effects on ecosystems and biodiversity values.102 - 4.6 Any technical and or operational constraints on the activity necessitating the clearance of indigenous vegetation and route, site and method selection process.103 - 4 The benefits that the activity provides to the local community and beyond. - 7 Where the clearance is within an Outstanding Natural Feature or Landscape, a geopreservation site, Area of High Visual Vulnerability or Scenic Grassland Area, managing the indigenous vegetation clearance to, as far as is practicable, avoid adversely affecting those features, landscapes, sites or areas;104 - 8 The adequacy of monitoring and reporting;105 - 9 The review of conditions; and106 - 10 Consent duration107 - 1.2.3.
+- 4 3 Managing94 the actual or potential impacts on indigenous95 biodiversity, species diversity, habitat availability96 or ecological function values97 expected to occur as a result of the proposal, particularly the impact on significant values including the98 values significant to Ngāi Tahu. - Managing edge effects;99 - Methods to avoid, remedy or mitigate adverse effects on indigenous biodiversity and offset residual significant effects on indigenous biodiversity; 100 The extent to which species diversity or habitat availability could be adversely impacted by the proposal. - 3 Any potential for mitigation or offsetting of effects on ecosystems and biodiversity values.
+102 - 4 6 Any technical and or operational constraints on the activity necessitating the clearance of indigenous vegetation and route, site and method selection process.
+103 - The benefits that the activity provides to the local community and beyond. - Where the clearance is within an Outstanding Natural Feature or Landscape, a geopreservation site, Area of High Visual Vulnerability or Scenic Grassland Area, managing the indigenous vegetation clearance to, as far as is practicable, avoid adversely affecting those features, landscapes, sites or areas;104 - 8 The adequacy of monitoring and reporting;105 - 9 The review of conditions; and 106 - 10 Consent duration 107 - 1.2.3.
 The clearance of indigenous vegetation within 75m of a lake, 20m of the bank of a river, or 50m of any wetland, for the purpose of installing a fence to exclude stock, is a restricted discretionary activity.